tarunshrestha/React-Native/Readme.md

 - Create fole app in project
 - Create file index.jsx in app
 - Copy all from App.js and delete it
-- Paste it in _layout file
+- Paste it in index.jsx file

 # Device connection without SDK's
 - Install expo go from playstore